 A multi-purpose complex, Savage Arena not only serves the needs of intercollegiate athletics, but it also hosts concerts, convocations and graduation exercises.
 To date, nearly eight million people have visited Savage Hall for various forms of entertainment.

 The list of entertainers who have performed in Savage Arena include Elvis Presley, Cher, Pearl Jam, Smashing Pumpkins, Kenny Chesney, Sheryl Crow, TLC, Boyz II Men, Elton John, Frank Sinatra, Michael Bolton, Rod Stewart, Bob Seger, Steve Winwood and many others.

 The Rockets' locker room features custom wooden lockers, team meeting space, a team lounge, an LCD flat-screen TV and shower facilities.

 Rocky's Locker is the official athletic gear store for the athletic department and has more than 150 clothing and gift items for sale.

 The video scoreboard in Savage Arena is 28x23 and weighs eight tons.
 It contains four video screens, 8x14 each, that displays players' points and fouls.

 Club Seats: 194

 Courtside Seats: 84

 Varsity 'T' Hall of Fame

-A ceiling-mounted display features plaques from nearly 200 former Rocket student-athletes, coaches and administrators who have been inducted into the Varsity 'T' Hall of Fame since 1977.
+A ceiling-mounted display features plaques from over 200 former Rocket student-athletes, coaches and administrators who have been inducted into the Varsity 'T' Hall of Fame since 1977.